 Once the paint is dry, you can then take it to your local household waste recycling centre.
 There are also some licenced waste removal companies that will come and collect your paint.

-How do I purchase the correct amount of paint in the first place?
+Purchasing the correct amount of paint

 According to the Community Re-Paint Project, it is estimated that 50 million litres of the 320 million litres of paint that is sold in the UK every year goes to waste.
 This is an enormous and unnecessary amount.
 To help assist you with how much you will need, each of our product pages have a ‘How much do I need?’ calculator.